The 23 Best TV Shows to Stream on HBO Max Right Now

 21. Friends (1994-2004)

 Friends wasn't off Netflix for long before it became available on HBO Max, but it probably felt like an eternity for anyone who plays the classic sitcom on a continuous loop.
 All 10 seasons are now available on the service, and with a reunion special finally in the works (which will also air on HBO Max), there’s no better opportunity to watch the lives of Ross, Rachel, and the rest of the gang unfold for the first—or 40th—time.

-Bill Hader takes on a tired genre--the reluctant hitman trying to go straight--and turns it on its ear in this alternately hilarious and poignant comedy-drama.
+Bill Hader takes on a tired genre—the reluctant hitman trying to go straight—and turns it on its ear in this alternately hilarious and poignant comedy-drama.
 As Barry Berkman, Hader tries to distance himself from his violent occupation by pursuing acting.
 His life becomes divided between his thespian dreams and the whims of his handler, Monroe Fuches (Stephen Root), and his sometimes-rival NoHo Hank (Anthony Carrigan).

 23. Nathan for You (2013-2018)